 If your organization isn’t used to working from home, they may still be adjusting to their new home office, whatever that might look like.
 As a leader, you can model what a good remote work setup looks like, especially during your video conferences.
 Avoid or remove any disorder in the background that can distract others in a meeting.

 “We all need people who will give us feedback.
 That’s how we improve.”

 Your team is going to take some time to adjust to the change that the pandemic has rendered upon us.
 We recommend setting up an employee engagement survey if you don’t have one in place already, to understand the general mood within your remote workforce.
 Ask them how the whole process of “work from home” can be improved for them, and what you as a manager can do to keep them on their toes.
 Upon receiving feedback, you can act accordingly.

 Create a Work-from-Home Policy

 Clarity is crucial for remote workers to be productive.
 Therefore, if you do have remote employees, you should also have a work-from-home policy.
 Even if you support flexibility, some rules should be applied, as this helps employees feel like they are a part of your organizational culture.
 This will show your team how serious you are about keeping things going.

-In the past few months, normalcy has been taken away from our lives by the Coronavirus pandemic.
-As we are trying to accept the forced work from home culture, it is becoming more and more thorny for teams to perform to their fullest and deliver to their superiors.
+As we are trying to accept the forced work-from-home culture, it is becoming more and more thorny for teams to perform to their fullest and deliver to their superiors.
 At the same time, managers are finding it inconvenient to keep their teams on their toes while they are working from home.
-These problems will keep on existing as long as we let them; the best we can do is take the situation for its face value and get a grip on things we can.
+These problems will keep on existing as long as we let them; the best we can do is take the situation at its face value and get a grip on things we can.
 Most importantly, always think in terms of solutions because focusing on the problems gives us more of them.